 © McGilton, K. S., Höbler, F., Campos, J., Dupuis, K., Labreche, T., Guthrie, D. M., J. Jarry, G. Singh, & Wittich, W., 2016

 Creative Commons License

 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 License.

 Original Publication Citation

 McGilton, K. S., Höbler, F., Campos, J., Dupuis, K., Labreche, T., Guthrie, D. M., J. Jarry, G. Singh, & Wittich, W. (2016).
 BMJ Open 2016;6:e011945. doi: 10.1136/bmjopen-2016-011945

-Dupuis, Kate; McGilton, Katherine S.; Höbler, Fiona; Campos, Jennifer; Labreche, Tammy; Guthrie, Dawn M.; Jarry, Jonathan; Singh, Gurjit; and Wittich, Walter, "Assessing Dual Sensory Loss in Long Term Care Residents with Dementia" (2016).
+Dupuis, Kate; McGilton, Katherine S.; Höbler, Fiona; Campos, Jennifer; Labreche, Tammy; Guthrie, Dawn M.; Jarry, Jonathan; Singh, Gurjit; and Wittich, Walter, "Hearing and Vision Screening Tools for Long-Term Care Residents with Dementia: Protocol for a Scoping Review" (2016).
 Centre Publications and Scholarship.
 40.